subquery/flare-subql-starter/Flare/flare-subql-starter/README.md

 # SubQuery - Starter Package

-The Starter Package is an example that you can use as a starting point for developing your SubQuery project.
+The Starter Package is an example that you can use as a starting point for developing your Flare SubQuery project.

 A SubQuery package defines which data The SubQuery will index from the Substrate blockchain, and how it will store it.

 ## Preparation